kowainik/kowainik.github.io/posts/2018-09-09-dhall-to-hlint.md

 ## Conclusion

-The process of creating `Dhall` modules was not very painful, so we can consider the experiment successful and we are going to maintain the `.hlint.yaml` using our `hlint.dhall` configuration.
+The process of creating `Dhall` modules was not very painful, so we can consider the experiment successful, and we are going to maintain the `.hlint.yaml` using our `hlint.dhall` configuration.
 Now, adding additional rule *is just one line*, and it's much easier to refactor configuration!